Canon 70D vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 70D lacks such a headphone port.

-Both the 70D and the A7R II have been discontinued, but can regularly be found used on eBay.
-The 70D was replaced by the Canon 80D, while the A7R II was followed by the Sony Alpha A7R III.
+Both the 70D and the A7R II have been discontinued, but can regularly be found used on ebay.
+The 70D was replaced by the Canon 80D, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the 70D and A7R II can be found, respectively, in the Canon 70D Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Sony A7R II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 70D: